 How do you judge a forecast?

 There are many ways to judge a forecast.
 Here, we’re looking at two main things: the calibration of a forecast — that is, whether events that we said would happen 30 percent of the time actually happened about 30 percent of the time — and how our forecast compared with an unskilled estimate that relies solely on historical averages.
 We can answer those questions using calibration plots and skill scores, respectively.
-To show you how they work, we’ll use our MLB game predictions, which span the last three seasons.
+To show you how they work, we’ll use our MLB game predictions, which span the last five seasons.

 Calibration plots compare what we predicted with what actually happened — in this case, every MLB team’s chance of winning each game on the day it was played and the actual outcome of each of those games.
 Let’s start by looking at only games from September 2018 (so that there aren’t thousands of dots on the chart below).
 Every matchup gets two dots, one for the team that won and another for the team that lost.

 Looking at the chart, you might think we were pretty lousy at picking winners.
 Our forecast gives most teams close to a 50 percent chance of winning and seems to be wrong almost as often as it is right.
 We’re not trying to pick winners, though; we’re trying to model the games, which means including in our predictions all of the randomness inherent in baseball.
 And baseball games are among the most random events we forecast — even the best teams lose about a third of their matchups every season.